coreboot/chrome-ec/docs/ccd_howtos.md

                 chroot > dut-control  ec_board
 ---
-## I Just Want to Disable Write Protect
+## I Just Want to Disable HW Write Protect
-Cr50 has a couple of ways to remove write protect.
+Cr50 has a couple of ways to remove HW write protect.
 The biggest difference in the process is whether or not you want to open the case and whether or not you need write protect disable to be permanent.

 **Opening CCD might require the AP can boot.
 If you're relying on CCD to recover a bricked machine, you may want to do the optional CCD setup steps before flashing RO firmware.**

 ### Process if You're Okay Opening Case
-Cr50 will disable write protect if you remove the battery.
+Cr50 will disable HW write protect if you remove the battery.

 #### Steps